 Equation~\eqref{eqn:Jacobi_res_step} relates the frequencies \(\omega_{ab}(\Gamma)\) to the resonance timescales, and hence the distribution of decimated elements.
 Our central assumption, verified numerically in~\autoref{fig:mat_dist}, is that the distribution of decimated elements is a \emph{power law} (c.f.
 Ref.~\cite{Vidmar2021}).
 This is natural if the dressed basis is quasilocal, as the distribution of matrix elements of a quasilocal operator in a quasilocal basis is a power law in one dimension~\cite{Crowley2020,Morningstar2022,Garratt2021,Garratt2022}.
 (Matrix elements decrease exponentially with spatial range, but there are exponentially many of them.)

-Then \(\omega_{ab}(\Gamma)\) is the sum of many independent variables and the central limit theorem may be invoked.
-However, care must be taken, as the limit distribution for a sum of power law distributed variables is not normal, but is rather a \emph{L\'evy stable distribution}~\cite{Uchaikin2011}.
+As \(\omega_{ab}(\Gamma)\) is the sum of many independent variables, the central limit theorem may be invoked.
+The limit distribution for a sum of power law distributed variables is not normal, but is rather a \emph{L\'evy stable distribution}~\cite{Uchaikin2011}.
 The Fourier transform of a L\'evy distribution is a stretched exponential, which leads to the observed form of the decay~\eqref{eqn:stretched_exp} through Eq.~\eqref{eqn:Ct_char_fn}.

 The distribution of decimated elements is parameterized as a power law ansatz with an exponent \(\theta\)~\cite{Crowley2020}:

 Explicitly reinserting a local energy scale \(J = O(\Gamma_0^{-1})\), dimensional analysis gives \(C=O(J^{1-\theta})\).
 The distribution of \(|H(\Gamma_k)|\) involved in resonances (treating \(\omega_{ab}(\Gamma)\) and \(|H_{ab}(\Gamma)|\) as uncorrelated) is